top of page

 Walking the Walk - about that stumbly 'Wounded Healer' thing...

 I remember when I was in high school in Germany, our art teacher once introduced us to a print by Paul Klee.
-It was titled 'Haupt - und Nebenwege', which in English translates to 'Highway and Byways' (see second image).
+It was titled 'Haupt - und Nebenwege', which in English translates to 'Highway and Byways' (I've posted it below).

 I was a teenager then and remember looking at Klee's print with a great deal of respect and awe, wondering to what degree it might be a metaphor for life and foretell the nature of things.
 Looking back, I can say that I have found myself thinking of the print almost every time I am met with an unexpected curveball or challenge within my journey.
-It makes me smile and still gives me calm grounds for acceptance and hope.
+It makes me smile and still gives me calm grounds for acceptance and faith into a higher order of things.

-Of course, the byways I experienced did not unfold in a vacuum - they were shaped by the context I was born into; which was Germany when it was divided into two parts.
-It is fair to say that my family experienced generationally nurtured lessons that were shaped by survival.
+Of course, the byways I experienced did not unfold in a vacuum.
+They were shaped by the context I was born into.
+It is fair to say that my family experienced generationally nurtured lessons that were shaped by survival and the prizing of atheism 'mind over matter'.
 Lack of trust became a method of coping - sometimes accompanied by the emphasis on wits and pride.

 I don’t know exactly when I realised that self-awareness held the key to my change.
 It was somewhere between experiencing intense bouts of illness, chronic disease, bitter career endings, heartbreak, relationship breakdowns, and what I would later call a spontaneous spiritual awakening.